trailofbits/algo/docs/deploy-from-docker.md

 ## Limitations

-1. [Advanced](deploy-from-ansible.md) installations are not currently supported; you must use the interactive `algo` script.
-2. This has not yet been tested with user namespacing enabled.
+1. This has not yet been tested with user namespacing enabled.
-3. If you're running this on Windows, take care when editing files under `configs/` to ensure that line endings are set appropriately for Unix systems.
+2. If you're running this on Windows, take care when editing files under `configs/` to ensure that line endings are set appropriately for Unix systems.

 ## Deploying an Algo Server with Docker